Dubai: Reaching the UAE's Act of Union

 Dubai and the other "Trucial States" had long been a British protectorate where the British government took care of foreign policy and defence, as well as arbitrating between the rulers of the Eastern Gulf, the result of a treaty signed in 1892 named the "Exclusive Agreement".
-This was to change with PM Harold Wilson's announcement, on 16 January 1968, that all British troops were to be withdrawn from "East of Aden".
+This was to change with Prime Minister Harold Wilson's announcement, on 16 January 1968, that all British troops were to be withdrawn from "East of Aden".
 The decision was to pitch the coastal emirates, together with Qatar and Bahrain, into fevered negotiations to fill the political vacuum that the British withdrawal would leave behind.

 The principle of union was first agreed upon between the ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan, and Sheikh Rashid of Dubai on 18 February 1968 meeting in an encampment at Argoub Al Sedirah, near Al Semeih, a desert stop between the two emirates.
 The two agreed to work towards bringing the other emirates, including Qatar and Bahrain, into the union.
-Over the next two years, negotiations and meetings of the rulers followed -often stormy- as a form of union was thrashed out.
-The nine-state union was never to recover from the October 1969 meeting where British intervention against aggressive activities by two of the Emirates resulted in a walk-out by them, Bahrain and Qatar.
-They dropped out of talks, leaving six of the seven "trucial" emirates to agree on union on 18 July 1971.
+Over the next two years, negotiations and meetings of the rulers followed—often stormy—as a form of union was thrashed out.
+The nine-state union was never to recover from the October 1969 meeting where British intervention against aggressive activities by two of the Emirates resulted in a walk-out by Bahrain and Qatar.
+They dropped out of talks, leaving six of the seven "trucial" emirates to agree on a union on 18 July 1971.

-On 2 December 1971, Dubai, together with Abu Dhabi, Sharjah, Ajman, Umm al-Quwain and Fujairah joined in the Act of Union to form the United Arab Emirates.
+On 2 December 1971, Dubai, together with Abu Dhabi, Sharjah, Ajman, Umm al-Quwain, and Fujairah joined in the Act of Union to form the United Arab Emirates.
 The seventh emirate, Ras Al Khaimah, joined the UAE on 10 February 1972, following Iran's annexation of the RAK-claimed Tunbs islands.

 In 1973, Dubai joined the other emirates to adopt a uniform currency: the UAE dirham.
-In that same year, the prior monetary union with Qatar was dissolved and the UAE Dirham was introduced throughout the Emirates.
+In that same year, the prior monetary union with Qatar was dissolved and the UAE dirham was introduced throughout the Emirates.